Home » Water Softening » Water Softener Guides » Kinetico Water Softener Problems & Troubleshooting Guide

 Softener Still Produces Hard Water

-Water softeners can last you for many years and maybe even several decades, if you know how to maintain them.
-However, the same cannot be said about the resin inside.
+With proper maintenance, water softeners can last you for many years or even decades.
+Yet, the same cannot be said about the resin inside.

-This resin is responsible for replacing the calcium and magnesium molecules in the hard water and softening it in the process.
+This resin is responsible for removing the calcium and magnesium molecules from the hard water and softening it in the process.
 It does this by replacing the aforementioned molecules with sodium molecules.
-This replacement can only keep happening if the salt in the brine tank keeps replenishing the sodium molecules in the resin through the regeneration process.
+This replacement can only occur if the salt in the brine tank keeps replenishing the sodium molecules in the resin through the regeneration process.

-The good news is that resin isn’t all that expensive, and replacing it is not hard.
-The bad news is that this is a lengthy process, so we’d suggest getting a qualified plumber or Kinetico repairman to do it for you.
+The good news is that resin isn’t all that expensive, and replacing it is easy.

-Most of the issues that you’ll likely experience when owning a Kinetico water softener come from clogged pipes and valves.
-These are luckily very easy to fix if you simply run a bit of water through them and make sure that you scrub off any mineral buildup that might have accumulated.
+Most of the issues you’ll likely experience when owning a Kinetico water softener come from clogged pipes and valves.
+Fortunately, both are easy to unclog (valves more than pipes) if you simply run a bit of water through them and make sure that you scrub off any mineral buildup that might have accumulated.

-The brine tank may also cause some issues due to crystallization or the regeneration process itself.
-If this is the case, all you have to do is break up any salt bridges, clean out and rinse off any salt mush, and put the floater in some hot water to get rid of any crystals that might be blocking the intake valve.
+If the brine tank is the issue, you’ll usually either have to break up any salt bridges, clean out and rinse off any salt mush, or put the floater in some hot water to get rid of any crystals blocking the intake valve.

-As for the regeneration process, if the issue isn’t in the water hoses or the electric cables, then it’s probably in the computer itself.
-Computer and motor issues will only become worse if an inexperienced hand tries to fix them and fails, so for these in particular, it’s best to call a professional.
+As for the regeneration process, if the issue isn’t related to the water hoses or the electric cables, then there’s probably a problem with the computer or motor.
+Computer and motor issues will only become worse if an inexperienced hand tries to fix them and fails, so for these issues in particular, it’s best to call a professional.

 We HATE spam.
 Your e-mail will never sold or shared!